-In the previous post, I explained how to draw the boundaries of functional areas.
-Not all functional areas are equal though.
+In the previous post, I explained how to draw the boundaries of bounded contexts.
+Not all bounded contexts are equal though.
 Some have tremendous value for you, whereas others just need to exist.
 Pareto’s Principle, also known as 80/20 rule goes like that:

 Roughly 80% of the effects come from 20% of the causes.
 Wikipedia

-The same goes with functional areas.
+The same goes with bounded contexts.
 A small part of your code base will generate much of its value.
 Event Storming and DDD (Domain Driven Design) can help us to identify where to focus, and what software to buy or build.

 This is the 10th post in a series about how to use Event Storming to kick start architecture on good tracks.
 It might be a good idea to start reading from the beginning.

-Strategic DDD distinguishes 3 types of functional areas.
-Categorizing a functional area is key to answering “Buy or Build Software” question.
+Strategic DDD distinguishes 3 types of bounded contexts.
+Categorizing a bounded context is key to answering “Buy or Build Software” question.

-Core areas are your most important assets.
-These are the functional areas that make your competitive advantage.
+Core contexts are your most important assets.
+These are the bounded contexts that make your competitive advantage.
 They are so specific and important to your business that you must build these yourself.
 You should strive to focus as much as you can on them.
 Focus goes through doing as little as possible of the rest…

-These are functional areas that have no specificities with your business.
+These are bounded contexts that have no specificities with your business.
 They are reusable across many industries.
 It’s not a good time investment to build your own version.
 You should rather re-use or buy an existing third party to provide this in your system.

-Supportive areas are the rest.
+Supportive contexts are the rest.
 Too specific to buy, but not differentiating enough to build serious competitive advantage.
-Here are typical supportive functional areas:
+Here are typical supportive bounded contexts:

 - Custom libraries reused across many core domains.
 Technical in-house frameworks are a good example.